 8. Northeastern Georgia Mountains

-Northeastern Georgia's Mountain area is THE up and coming spot to vacation, it seems.
-Featured recently in Southern Living magazine, places like Dahlonega, Dacusville, and Helen, Georgia are all looking like good spots to go to for a getaway that isn't filled with tourists.
-From wineries, to caving, to spa get-aways, to trips on some of the hottest TV series filming locations, this is a new and exciting place to vacation.
+Northeastern Georgia’s Mountain area is THE up-and-coming spot to vacation, it seems.
+Places like Dahlonega and Helen, Georgia are looking like good spots to go to for a getaway that isn’t filled with tourists.
+From wineries to caving to spa getaways, to trips on some of the hottest TV series filming locations, this is a new and exciting place to vacation.

 9. Black Hills And Badlands Of South Dakota

 Nothing says getting away from it all and getting back to nature like heading out to the Black Hills and Badlands of South Dakota.